WayneMRoseberry/WayneMRoseberry.github.io/_posts/2024-02-02-Live-example-of-non-equivalent-testing-data.markdown

 the terminating object would behave the same was as a second order reference, but I was wrong.
 More evidence for my point about assumptions that shortcut our equivalence partitions being incorrect._

+_A day or so later, and I finally figured out how to make the code work with all seven cases shown above.
+I committed that to the repo.
+Then I integrated the loop detection functionality with another method, `getRandomExample()`, and ran its unit tests.
+One of the data structures which does not have an infinite loop failed.
+I replicated that data structure in the tests for my infinite loop detection method, and it the bug reproduced there.
+I had spent so much time thinking about loop shapes from `ReferenceSchemaObjects` I didn't bother to check loops coming in as children all of the other object types.
+The mistake here was a matter of being not being thorough.
+Really, I was being sloppy and forgetful._

 From a coding perspective, this is starting to feel like a typical leetcode problem, and I am annoyed I haven't solved it yet.
 My motivation is not very high, so I do other things all